alexandengstrom/birchrest/README.md

             raise BadRequest
 ```

 It is possible to execute things after next is called aswell, this means you can use middlewares for postprocessing aswell.
+Just like route handlers, all middleware in BirchRest must be asynchronous.
 ### Built-in Middlewares
 Birchrest comes with several built-in middleware options that help manage common use cases, such as request logging, rate limiting or CORS support.
 These can be easily added to your API with minimal configuration.
 These can be imported from the middlewares module.